splunk/public-o11y-docs/admin/notif-services/slack.rst

          .. note:: For US0 realm, the invitation command is ``/invite @SignalFx``.

      #.
 In the detector subscription configuration, enter the private channel name.

-         .. note:: Splunk Observability Cloud can't find and autocomplete private Slack channels, but you can still send notifications to them.
+Splunk Observability Cloud can't find and autocomplete private Slack channels, but you can still send notifications to them.

 #.
 Activate and save the detector.